 In 1985, Craig and Laura Sider moved to Oakville, Ontario to start Upper Oaks Community Church with a dream to reach people who had given up on religion.

-Strongly supported by the Bretheren in Christ (BIC) denomination – an awesome 200-year-old movement rooted in the Anabaptist, Pietist, and Wesleyan heritage with a passion for innovative church planting – they launched on Easter Sunday 1986 and began building a vibrant community radically committed to living and sharing the message of Jesus.
+Strongly supported by the Be in Christ Church of Canada (formerly Brethren in Christ Canada or “BIC”) – an awesome 200-year-old movement rooted in the Anabaptist, Pietist, and Wesleyan heritage with a passion for innovative church planting – they launched on Easter Sunday 1986 and began building a vibrant community radically committed to living and sharing the message of Jesus.

 In 1996, after many years of service in Oakville, Craig and Laura decided to accept a leadership position with the BIC in Pennsylvania.
 That’s when Bruxy Cavey stepped in as Teaching Pastor and a few years later, Tim Day joined him as Senior Pastor.
 Under their leadership, the church grew by over 35% annually.
 People seemed drawn in by the irreligious message of Christ that Bruxy taught and the fresh new approach to doing church, which placed a strong emphasis on Home Churches.
 During those years, the church found new clarity of vision, expanded its Home Church network, re-engineered its Sunday morning programming, and changed its name to The Meeting House.